Balancing Efficiency and Quality: MoEISR for Arbitrary-Scale Image Super-Resolution: Abstract

 \section{Abstract}

-Single image super-resolution (SISR) has experienced significant advancements, primarily driven by deep convolutional networks.
-Traditional networks, however, are limited to upscaling images to a fixed scale, leading to the utilization of implicit neural functions for generating arbitrarily scaled images.
+Arbitrary-scale image super-resolution employing implicit neural functions has gained significant attention lately due to its capability to upscale images across diverse scales utilizing only a single model.
 Nevertheless, these methodologies have imposed substantial computational demands as they involve querying every target pixel to a single resource-intensive decoder.
-In this paper, we introduce a novel and efficient framework, the Mixture of Experts Implicit Super-Resolution (MoEISR), which enables super-resolution at arbitrary scales with significantly increased computational efficiency without sacrificing reconstruction quality.
+In this paper, we introduce a novel and efficient framework, the Mixture-of-Experts Implicit Super-Resolution (MoEISR), which enables super-resolution at arbitrary scales with significantly increased computational efficiency without sacrificing reconstruction quality.
 MoEISR dynamically allocates the most suitable decoding expert to each pixel using a lightweight mapper module, allowing experts with varying capacities to reconstruct pixels across regions with diverse complexities.
-Our experiments demonstrate that MoEISR successfully reduces up to 73\% in floating point operations (FLOPs) while delivering comparable or superior peak signal-to-noise ratio (PSNR).
+Our experiments demonstrate that MoEISR successfully reduces significant amount of floating point operations (FLOPs) while delivering comparable or superior peak signal-to-noise ratio (PSNR).